 One good thing we do is resist prescribing antibiotics to people who don’t need them—people who have a virus.
 People are more open to this than they were 20 to 30 years ago but I still find the odd one who gives me a really hard time if I don’t prescribe an antibiotic for their flu.

-The only other thing I know of is zinc lozenges.
+Another thing is zinc lozenges.
 You have to use a lot of them though, and use them religiously throughout the cold and flu season.
 They do have a very modest benefit in preventing colds.
 Studies on echinacea and vitamin C and such are pretty disappointing although I know a lot of people have faith in them.”

 Several years ago, I read the masterpiece The Emperor of All Maladies: A Biography of Cancer by Siddhartha Mukherjee.
 It made me wish I had gone to medical school like my sister Michelle.
 (If you know any high schoolers who show an interest in biology, do them a huge favor and give them this book.)